curm90/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html is a way to structure your html with tags that give your elements meaning.
+The use of these meaningful tags will help screen readers to help visually impaired users navigate the page.
+It also helps the developer when searching through the content instead of looking at endless divs.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: inline; creates an inline level element and does not break up the flow of the document, whereas display: block; creates a block level element that does break up the flow of the document.

 3. What are the 4 areas of the box model?

+Content padding margin border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis

 5. Explain why git is valuable to a team of developers.

+Everyone can have a copy of the whole repository at any time, on their local machine.
+They can all work on the same project or app at the same time.
+It allows them to branch off and not affect the ‘Master’ build/app.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.